 Get Inspired For Training, Employment & Development

-GIFTED is a supported employability skills development programme for adults with complex needs to gain life and work skills.
+GIFTED is a skills development programme supporting adults with complex needs to gain life and work skills.
 Adults with physical disabilities, learning difficulties, or mental health needs work as a team in a simulated warehouse environment to process products for distribution to other vulnerable people.
-The programme comprises structured workshops where participants are encouraged to have a go, test their capabilities and gain new skills.
+Our programme comprises structured learning workshops, peer mentoring and volunteering sessions where participants are encouraged to have a go, test their capabilities and gain new skills.

 Leverage the power of surplus goods